2015-11-21

 Nov

-History
+History of tea

 Different types of tea

-The leaves of the species of plant Camellia sinensis is used for making the different types of tea that are available today.
+The leaves of the species of plant Camellia sinensis are used for making the different types of tea that are available today.
 The different types of organic tea arise from the different methodologies involved in the harvesting and drying of the leaves of the tea plant.
-Herbal teas, on the other hand, don’t have much to do with tea and are instead infusions of parts like flowers and roots of other plants.
+Herbal teas, on the other hand, don’t have much to do with tea and are instead infusions of parts like flowers and the roots of other plants.
 Herbal teas also have numerous benefits and are known for their unique flavour and taste.

-The different types of tea, differentiated on the basis of the process of harvesting and drying that is followed are:
+The different types of tea, differentiated on the basis of the process of harvesting and drying that is followed, are:

 • White Tea